captain-meliodas/multimodal_pdf_generator/README.md

 ## Env Vars

-Do not forgot to provide these env vars with deployment
+Do not forget to provide these env vars with deployment

 ```
 REACT_APP_GPT_TOKEN = "YOUR_OPEN_API_TOKEN"